 Heat the sunflower oil in a skillet on medium high, add the carrots, celery and onions and stir for about five minutes until they are evenly coated and lightly cooked in the oil.
 Add the vegetables to the simmering soup and cover for about one to two hours until the beans are tender, or longer for a thicker broth, stirring occasionally.

 I used all organic ingredients and it still cost less than six dollars for the pot of soup which is six servings, so about $1 a bowl!
 Navy beans are rich in potassium, iron and fiber.
 One tablespoon of sunflower oil has 28% of the RDA for vitamin E!
 Carrots, celery and onions are also rich in vitamins and minerals.
-As I will highlight in my book, The New England Diet, you can eat delicious, healthy food on a budget.
+You can eat delicious, healthy food on a budget.
 However, the real reason I made this for dinner tonight is because it’s really good and good for us!